 Be as active as possible.

 Physical activity helps your body use the sugar in your blood more efficiently.
-If your blood sugar is too high (over 300mg/dL), or too low (less than 100mg/dL), do not do any strenuous physical activity.
-You may be able to have a snack before exercising if it is too low.
-Check your blood sugar level again to make sure it is over 100 mg/dL.
-If it is too high, you may need to wait or call your doctor for additional instructions on the medications you are taking to control your blood sugar.
+Check your blood sugar before exercising.
+If your blood sugar is over 300mg/dL or less than 100mg/dL, do not do any strenuous physical activity.
+If your blood sugar is less than 100mg/dL, try having a snack.
+Check your blood sugar level again to make sure it is over 100 mg/dL before you start your workout.
+If your blood sugar is over 300mg/dL, you may need to wait or call your doctor for additional instructions on the medications you are taking to control your blood sugar.
 Your healthcare team can give you guidance on the type and amount of exercise that is safe for you.

 Do not be overly restrictive with your diet.